Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Can the supplier repeat results consistently?

-Process control logic
+• process control logic

-Stability across batches
+• consistency across batches

 A good sample is not proof.